 Each objective will be dealt with separately in a clearly labelled sub-section in Section 3.
 Each objective will be addressed in light of the criteria established for its measurement in the ToR.
 The findings for each objective will be set out in a series of paragraphs.
 Each paragraph will consist of a statement/series of statements explaining the finding and citing the evidence to support the finding.
 Conclusions will include the identification of any strengths and areas for enhancement.
-If the Review Team has identified what it considers to be significant causes of concern in the institution's performance with respect to the relevant criteria, the nature and extent of its concerns will be stated clearly and a recommendation for a direction may be made.
+If the Review Team has identified what it considers to be significant causes of concern in the institution's performance with respect to the relevant criteria, the nature and extent of its concerns will be stated clearly.